digital-land/specification/content/specification/article-4-direction.md

         - field: documentation-url
         - field: document-url
         - field: notes
+        - field: organisation
+        - field: entry-date
         - field: start-date
         - field: end-date
-        - field: entry-date
     - dataset: article-4-direction-area
       name: article 4 direction area
       fields:
         - field: reference
           description: the <a href="#reference">reference</a> for the article 4 direction area
         - field: name
-        - field: geometry
-        - field: uprn
-        - field: address-text
         - field: article-4-direction
           description: the <a href="#reference">reference</a> for the <a href="article-4-direction-dataset">article 4 direction</a> entry
         - field: article-4-direction-rules
           description: a list of one or more <a href="#reference">reference</a> values for <a href="article-4-direction-rule-dataset">article 4 direction rule</a> entries, separated by a semi-colon ';' character.
+        - field: uprn
+        - field: address-text
+        - field: geometry
         - field: document-url
         - field: notes
+        - field: organisation
+        - field: entry-date
         - field: start-date
         - field: end-date
-        - field: entry-date
 ---